phoenixsite/django-latch2/docs/quickstart.rst

-If you are using the `Django's default authentication process <https://docs.djangoproject.com/en/5.2/topics/auth/default/>`_, then you must substitute, or add if it is not specified in your settings module, the :class:`~django.contrib.auth.backends.ModelBackend` for :class:`~django_latch2.backends.LatchDefaultModelBackend` in the :setting:`AUTHENTICATION_BACKENDS` list:
+If you are using the `Django's default authentication process <https://docs.djangoproject.com/en/5.2/topics/auth/default/>`_, then you must substitute, or add if it is not specified in your settings module, the :class:`~django.contrib.auth.backends.ModelBackend` for :class:`~django_latch.backends.LatchDefaultModelBackend` in the :setting:`AUTHENTICATION_BACKENDS` list:

 .. code-block:: python

-    AUTHENTICATION_BACKENDS = ["django_latch2.backends.LatchDefaultModelBackend"]
+    AUTHENTICATION_BACKENDS = ["django_latch.backends.LatchDefaultModelBackend"]

-If you have implemented a custom authentication process which uses a different authentication backend, you can also add to it the Latch check by creating an inherited class from the :class:`~django_latch2.backends.LatchModelBackendMixin` and your custom backend:
+If you have implemented a custom authentication process which uses a different authentication backend, you can also add to it the Latch check by creating an inherited class from the :class:`~django_latch.backends.LatchModelBackendMixin` and your custom backend:

 .. code-block:: python

     from django.contrib.auth.backends import BaseBackend

-    from django_latch2.backend.LatchModelBackendMixin
+    from django_latch.backend.LatchModelBackendMixin

     # Your custom backend
     class YourCustomAuthBackend(BaseBackend):